 The instructional lessons for each unit at the elementary grade band contain a consistent format for identified reading, writing, and math activities.
 The activities presented at the elementary grade band align to state and educational standards for grades K-2.
-It is essential that teachers assess their students' current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
+It is essential that service providers assess their students' current abilities and plan instructional differentiated tasks for maximum participation and learning within each of these lessons.

 For more information on the Teacher Dashboard, click here.